jafayer/ai-politician-book/_chapters/1-intro.md

 “Yep, thanks Taylor.
 Alright, so there’s some good news and some bad news.
 The bad news is that we’ve barely got enough in the bank to pay everyone on this call through the end of the month — so there’s not a lot of room for error here.
 But the good news is, we’re expecting this race to have a huge national draw.
 Which, I guess brings us back to some more bad news,” Marjorie chuckled dryly.

-“We’re obviously soldly in uncharted waters here.
+“We’re obviously solidly in uncharted waters here.
 We know this race is going to draw a lot of attention — but we don’t exactly know who’s going to benefit from that.
 As soon as we launch, we’re going to have to fundraise like nobody’s business, because if we’re not, someone else is.”

 “Thanks Marjorie.
 That transitions pretty cleanly over to Immedia.
 How’s it hangin’?”

 “Rich here!
 Going pretty swell!
 We got the first round of draft fundraising emails over to Simon yesterday evening and he got back edits… well, pretty fast,” RIch laughed.
 “Everything’s rocking and rolling over here.
 But we’ve just got to flag once again that there’s still some pretty fundamental stuff we’ve got to settle before we’re ready to get up and running.”

 “Such as?”
 Taylor asked.
 He knew what the answer was.
-But he figured he was paying consulants, so they might as well be the ones to have to bring it up.
+But he figured he was paying consultants, so they might as well be the ones to have to bring it up.

 “Well… It’s just that we’ve never run a candidate who… uh…” Rich started and stopped a few times, never quite landing on a solid first syllable to any word in particular.